danielraffel/luxpower-dashboard/README.md

 Should it provide useful below are the setup scripts and configuration details used for my environment.

 ### Mosquitto Password and File Directory Configuration
-_This was used to configure Mosquitto on the VM.
-I installed everything in `/opt` so you might want to change directories if using the same location._
+_This was used to set up Mosquitto on the VM.
+Since I installed everything in `/opt`, you will want to change to that directory before running these commands if you intend to use the same location._

 **1. Set Up Directories and Permissions**
 The Mosquitto Docker container is configured to run with a **specific user and group**, both assigned the **UID and GID of 1883**.
 This ensures consistent ownership and access control within the container.